kiba/Writings/fac/chp6_middle_of_nowhere.md

 Despite the danger from the Grimm and the environment, the wilderness offered opportunities to make a living.
 Some of which included mining for Dusts.
 Independent mining towns tend to pop up like zits only to be slapped down by the Grimm, or the mines are simply exhausted.

-Dawn was one of those mining town, but they also struck it rich, while also being on the map, as they are on the path of a well known trade route between Vale and Mistral.
+Dawn was one of those mining town, but they also struck it rich, while also being on the map, as they are on the path of a well known trade route between Vale and Vacuo.
 That would sustain the town when the richness of the mine ran out.

 When the inhabitants of Dawn noticed smoke trails and a bulging greyness from afar, as well reports of destroyed grimm birds, they sent a message to their mother city-state for assistance.